JMPorup/food-free-at-last/README.md

 * The Twelve Steps to Food Freedom — *Anyone Can Do It!*

-* The Hidden Menace in Our Society That Can Prevent You From Eating Air — *and How We as a Nation can Overcome It!*
+* The Hidden Menace in Our Society That Can Prevent You From Eating Air — *and How We as a Nation Can Overcome It!*

 **About the Author**